nivlab/nivturk/index.md

 nav_order: 1
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /
-last_modified_date: 2020-08-06
+last_modified_date: 2021-08-16
 ---

 # NivTurk

+NivTurk is a lightweight software solution for running online behavioral experiments.
+It is designed to be plug-and-play, requiring only a python environment and a server configured for hosting websites.

+## Site Layout

-This documentation has five sections.
+This site has five sections.
 New users should start with the [getting started](/nivturk/docs/detailed-documentation/getting-started) page of the detailed documentation.

 [Quickstart](/nivturk/docs/quickstart): contains the minimal set of code for setting up a study using the NivTurk architecture.
 Intended for use by users who have already read through the documentation.